artambdev/facts-from-the-past/README.md

 </details>

 ### CSS
-The CSS style used by the site is validated with the W3C's CSS Validation Service, and shows no errors.
-One warning is presented for the external stylesheet of Google Fonts which cannot be checked.
+The CSS style used by the site was validated with the W3C's CSS Validation Service, and showed no errors.
+There is one warning for the external stylesheet of Google Fonts which cannot be checked.
 See below:
 <details><summary>No errors</summary>
 <img src="docs/validation/css/validation-css-noerrors.png">
 </details>